The Magical Melodies from Taj Mahal 1963

 Aana Padega.

 The happy version of the song is like a dialogue between the lovers who are longing to meet each other.
+It captures that innocent yet powerful determination that defines young love.

 The sad version also begins with a similar tune but this time the instrument seems to be changed and the Tempo of the song also reduces to give it a gloomy feel.
+The Sarangi and deeper violins replace the playful flutes, signaling a heavy heart.

-The sad version of Jo Waada Kiya Woh Nibhana Padega has been picturized on the older version of Shehzada Khurram.
-In this scene he is shown as an old person, windowed with grey hair and weaker body.
+The sad version has been picturized on the older version of Shehzada Khurram.
+In this scene he is shown as an old person, widowed with grey hair and weaker body.
+He again calls out his lover but now she doesn't belong to this world and instead descends from heaven.
+This celestial imagery adds a hauntingly beautiful layer to the film’s narrative, showing that love transcends the physical realm.

-Shehzada Khurram knows that the one who once departs from this world doesn't return and sings :
+Shehzada Khurram knows that the one who once departs from this world doesn't return and sings:

 Ke aata nahi koi, mulk-e-azam se

-Anjuman Banoo appears and sings :
+Anjuman Banoo appears and sings:

 Muhabbat ki rasmein nibhaate rahenge.

+She explains how their lovestory is an immortal one in the next line: "Humaari Kahaani Humaara Fasaana, Hamesha Hamesha Kahegaa Zamana."
 And see how true is that.
 Isn't it?
-We still talk about the Taj Mahal and consider it a monument of love !
+We still talk about the Taj Mahal and consider it a monument of love!

-Song 3.
-Paon Chhoo Lene Do Phoolon Ko Inaayat Hogi
+3. Paon Chhoo Lene Do Phoolon Ko Inaayat Hogi

 Warna Humko Nahin Inko Bhi Shikaayat Hogi, Shikayat Hogi.

-Song 4.
-Jo Baat Tujhmein Hai Teri Tasveer Mein Nahi
+4. Jo Baat Tujhmein Hai Teri Tasveer Mein Nahi

-Song 5.
-Na Na Na Re Na Na
+5. Na Na Na Re Na Na

 Post a Comment